spgreenberg/hello-app/README.md

 # demo-application

-A sample application used for demonstrations of SkyLounge
+A sample application for demonstrating SkyLounge